Malmö Konsthall

 Malmö Konsthall has many times been the first to show artists who have later gone on to be hugely influential.
 Listed among the participating artists in the first exhibition from 1975, “Ögon-Blickar/New Media 1”, were names like John Baldessari, Bernhard and Hilla Becher, Annette Messager, Edward Ruscha and Katharina Sieverding–all of whom have since produced bodies of work that have won increasing international recognition.
 Malmö Konsthall has always worked with local, regional, and international artists alike, and historically the emphasis and character of the work shown has varied with new each director.

-• … White Arkitekter, apart from the addition to Malmö Konsthall, also designed the large square (Konsthallstorget and S:t Johannesplan) that has been in front of Malmö Konsthall since 2014, and which is located between the S:t Johannes Church and Pildammsvägen?
+- … White Arkitekter, in addition to Malmö Konsthall’s Middle Room, is also behind the large piazza (Konsthallstorget and St Johannesplan) located in front of Malmö Konsthall since 2014, between St Johannes Church and Pildammsvägen.

-• … Åke Axelsson also designed spaces and furniture for places like Livrustkammaren (The Royal Armoury), the Moderna Museet restaurant, the library of the Swedish Parliament in Stockholm, the Naval Museum in Karlskrona, and Värmlands Museum in Karlstad?
+- … Åke Axelsson has also created environments and designed furniture for places such as the Royal Armoury, the restaurant at the Moderna Museet, the Swedish Parliament Library in Stockholm, the Maritime Museum in Karlskrona, and the Värmland Museum in Karlstad.

-• … Malmö Konsthall was not at all involved in the purchase and placement of the three-part large sculpture by Tony Cragg, which was inaugurated in 2017 at Konsthallstorget.
-However, in 2001, Malmö Konsthall hosted a major retrospective exhibition featuring the artist.
+- … Malmö Konsthall is not involved in the acquisition and placement of the large three-part sculpture by Tony Cragg, which was inaugurated in 2017 at Konsthallstorget.
+However, in 2001, Malmö Konsthall held a major retrospective exhibition with the artist.

-• … The Craft House, which has an entrance directly into the Konsthall’s café and restaurant, houses an auditorium, a children’s workshop, a framing workshop, and an office.
-In the early 1900s, it was a so-called “widow’s house” for craftsmen who had passed away, and their widows, without their own income, had the opportunity to have a small residence.
-One such residence was located in the inner room of Malmö Konsthall’s bookshop, with a kitchen window facing the current reception desk.
+- … Hantverkshuset, which has an entrance directly into the Art Hall’s café & restaurant, houses an auditorium, a children’s workshop, a framing workshop, and the office.
+In the early 20th century, it was a so-called “widow’s house” for the wives of craftsmen who had passed away and who, without their own income, had the opportunity to receive a small apartment.
+One such apartment was located in the inner room of Malmö Konsthall’s bookstore, with a kitchen window facing what is now the reception desk.

 Mats Stjernstedt 2016–